Ways of Communication

 Five Modes of Communication during stress

-S = SELF
+= SELF

-O OTHER
+= OTHER

 When you learn to communicate effectively with someone you are in disagreement with, you will not come out of the conversation feeling inadequate.

-If you are having trouble communicating with a loved one, or a friend, please do not hesitate to send me an email detailing the situation, or you may decide to have a telephone counseling session, so that I can give you some help and advice.
+If you are having trouble communicating with a loved one, or a friend, please do not hesitate to send me an e-mail detailing the situation, or you may decide to have a telephone counseling session, so that I can give you some help and advice.
 See below for how to contact me.

 Patricia Jones, M.A.